CliMA/ClimateMachine.jl/docs/src/Theory/Atmos/Aerosol-activation.md

 # Aerosol Activation Parametrization

-The `Aerosol-activation.jl` mod mod mod module defines a parameterization of the activation of multiple lognormal modes with a uniform internal mixture composed of both soluble and insoluble materials.
+The `Aerosol-activation.jl` module defines a parameterization of the activation of multiple lognormal modes with a uniform internal mixture composed of both soluble and insoluble materials.
 It uses the combination of previous studies and the Köhler theory to model the formation of cloud droplets.